TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

 ## Limitations

 The main limitation of this new, ESM version of the library is that it can only be used as an ESM module.
 I've investigated whether it is possible to do a translation to an ES6, IIFE version to more closely match the older `uibuilderfe` library, this does not appear to be possible at this time because there are no tools that will allow it.

+Please also refer to the section on dynamic content for its specific limitations.

 ---